romeici/experiment/README.md

 1. Open Workbench 4
 2. Click File > New > Wind River Workbench Project
 3. Set "Build type" to "Source Build"
-4. Click "Next", set-up the project based on the desired board support package or CPU
+4. Click "Next", set-up the project based on the desired board support package or CPU as show in the figure below:

+    ![](doc/media/vsb_creation.png)

 5. Click "Finish" to create the VSB project

-    ![](doc/media/vsb_creation.png)

 6. Open "Source Build Configuration" in the Project Explorer of vsb_itl_quark_1
 7. Right-click the IBM_BLUEMIX layer in the net option folder and select "Add with Dependencies" to add the IBM_BLUEMIX layer, as shown in the figure below: